RobinWarner/python-pandas_lecture/README.md

 # python-pandas_lecture

-Download this repository into the `/vol/volumes/python-pandas` like this:
+Download this repository into the `/vol/volumes/python-pandas` directory like this:

 `cd /vol/volumes/python-pandas`

 `git clone https://github.com/RobinWarner/python-pandas_lecture`

 Now, copy the required data into the new directory: